renderedtext/grpc_health_check/README.md

 ## Usage

-The health check server will be running with you application.
+The health check server will be running with your application.
 Running `mix healthcheck` will run the health check client and call the health check service.

+## License

+This software is licensed under [the Apache 2.0 license](LICENSE).